 516 Historical Time (3).
 This course explores the ways in which Western historians and other students of the past from Adam Ferguson to Stephen Jay Gould have conceptualized and packaged historical time.

-517 Military, War, and Gender in Comparative Perspective, 18th to the 20th Century (3).
-This course introduces students to the gender history of the military and war in a comparative perspective with a focus on Germany and the United States from the 18th to the 20th century.
+517 Military, War, and Gender in Comparative Perspective (PWAD 517, WMST 517) (3).
+This course introduces students to new research on the history of gender, the military and war in a comparative perspective.
+It explores the interrelations between changing military systems, types of warfare, the gender order as well as political, social and cultural currents with a focus on the 19th and/or 20th century.

 526 History of the Andes (3).
 This course offers a survey of the history of the Andean region.
 The primary focus will be either the pre-Inca, Inca, and colonial periods or the 19th and 20th centuries, depending on the instructor.

 527 Latin American Indigenous Peoples (3).
 This course surveys the history of Latin American indigenous peoples from the conquest to the present.
 Focus is on indigenous struggles and survival strategies.

 528 Guerrillas and Counterinsurgencies in Latin America (3).
 This course examines the leftist guerrilla movements that swept Latin America and the Caribbean during the latter half of the 20th century.
 Students will analyze the origins, trajectories, and legacies of these insurgencies, paying particular attention to the roles of race, class, and gender.

 529 Mexico, 17501870: War, Independence, and Reforms: Citizenship and Conflict in a New Nation.
 This upper-division course focuses on the major issues, debates, and conflicts that arose over citizenship in a multiethnic society, tensions between church and state, and the definition of national territory in Mexico as a new and modernizing nation.